 For over 150 years, the Schmitt family has made farming a way of life on Long Island.
 While their family farm has moved eastward over the past four generations to its present location in Riverhead, New York, the Schmitts have always grown vegetables.
 They currently grow around 30 different crops in any given year on their 250-acre farm and sell their fresh vegetables at local farm stands, supermarkets and throughout the New York City area.

+Growing so many crops means that some fields are double- or even triple-cropped every year.
+Such intense production can degrade soils when they are not given significant periods of rest.
 On Long Island, farmland is scarce and expensive; simply buying more land to let fields lay fallow isn’t a viable option for most.
 The Schmitt Farm dealt with degraded soil in the past—but change came when Phil decided to get serious about managing for soil health.

 Until about 12 years ago, it was standard practice for Phil to moldboard plow his fields after the harvest of one crop, and before planting his next crop.
 But very year Phil observed issues due to soil compaction, including poor drainage, increased runoff and erosion, and poor crop health, which led him to make innovative changes on his farm.

 In 2006, Phil began experimenting with different soil conservation and nutrient management practices.
 He now incorporates cover crops, compost, reduced tillage, controlled release nitrogen fertilizer, or CRNF, and integrated pest management strategies into his operation.
 As a result, his organic matter levels have risen from 0.5% to 3% since adopting a diversity of soil health practices.